londailey6937/QuillPilot-Web/docs/REFERENCE_LIBRARY.md

 1. **Strict Match (Pass 1):** We first look for the exact, canonical name of the concept (e.g., "Real option exercise rule").
 This ensures the most specific terminology is recognized.
 2. **Flexible Match (Pass 2):** If the exact name isn't found, we scan for approved aliases and variations (e.g., "exercise rule").
 This captures natural language usage while mapping it back to the core concept.

-### False Positive Reporting

-Language is complex, and sometimes a word might be matched out of context (e.g., "Bond" as a name vs. "Bond" as a financial instrument).

-You can now **Report False Positives** directly from the concept list.
-Look for the flag icon on any concept pill to flag it for review.
-This helps us refine our libraries and improve accuracy for everyone.

 ---

 ## Access Tiers & Features